EDMdesigner/EDMdesigner-API-Doc/README.md

   - content {String} The content (placeholders) the user wants to insert to the cursor

 The message you need to send: __{"action": "InsertToCursor", "content": "your content goes here"}__

+###Set header button content
+The response for the incoming message from [header button](#header-button).
+You need to post a stringified json as the message string.
+It should have two properties:
+  - action {String} The name of the action: __SetHeaderButtonContent__
+  - content {String} The content (query string) the user wants to insert to the head part of the template

+The message you need to send: __{"action": "SetHeaderButtonContent", "content": "your content goes here"}__

 ___